It’s the end of another year and The Real Uganda wants to spread some good cheer!

 The usual suspects hailed from US, Canada, UK, and Australia.
 And not a dud among them!
 We also had a few interesting firsts: a woman from Czech Republic, a young man from Hungary, and a volunteer who grew up in Rwanda/Uganda and emigrated to England when she was 10 years old.
 Pretty cool homecoming, eh?
 A former vollie also returned this year, which is a nice vote of confidence.

 So, yeah – while it was quiet, it was also a pleasure to get to know a variety of compassionate and intrepid world travellers.

-While we’re still actively seeking volunteers for our variety of programs for 2019, the pressure is officially off.
+While The Real Uganda still actively seeking volunteers for our variety of programs for 2019, the pressure is officially off.
 So let’s talk about what it’s like to spend Christmas in Uganda.

 How we do Christmas in Uganda is a wonderful example of the ‘true spirit’ of the holiday.
 It’s not about consumerism.
 It’s about food, family, friends, and God.
 Uganda has a healthy Muslim population to keep everything going, so getting a week or more off work for Christians is usually no problem.
 Christians reciprocate during Eid holidays.